Skip to main content Skip to home page

 You or your consultant can use an asset plan to locate existing water and sewer mains.

-Step 3.
-Receive a Letter of Conditions
+Step 2.
+Receive a Draft Deed and Letter of Conditions

 If you need your Letter of Conditions within 10 business days, complete the High Priority Mains Extension Response form online.
 A high priority fee applies.